-I have a hard time keeping herbs alive in my windowsill and as a software engineer I have a deep felt love for automation.
+I want to automate plant watering with a Raspberry Pi Zero, a range of sensors, and controls.
+Because I have a hard time keeping herbs alive in my windowsill.
+Furthermore, as a software engineer I have a deep felt love for automation.
 And I like designing and building stuff.
-So I would like to build an automated plant monitoring and watering machine for my kitchen windowsill.
+Below are my requirements.
+I will document the build here on the website as I go along.

-These are the requirements I setup for the hardware of the machine:
+First the requirements I setup for the hardware:

 - Moisture sensors to monitor individual plants.